Visualize Colors

 One essential color space, one set of dimensions, is the RGB color space, the language of electronic screens such as TVs and computer monitors.

-The R package colorspace provides many functions for exploring a variety of color spaces and converting color coordinates between them.
+The R package colorspace provides many functions for exploring various color spaces and converting color coordinates between them.

 The RGB color space describes a color in terms of the combination of primary colors, its red, green, and blue components.

-Each of the many thousands of tiny dots on a TV or computer monitor, the pixels, are colored according to their specific red, green, and blue constituent colors in various combinations.
+Each of the many thousands of tiny dots on a TV or computer monitor, the pixels, is colored according to its specific red, green, and blue constituent colors in various combinations.
 Together, a screen full of pixels can generate all the colors on the color wheel in Figure 1.

 The Base R rgb() function specifies colors in the RGB color space with parameters red, green, and blue.
-By default, the three or four values of the rgb() function are proportions, which vary from 0 to 1.
+By default, the three or four values of the rgb() function are proportions ranging from 0 to 1.
 For example, rgb(0,0,0) is equivalent to the named color “black”, rgb(1,1,1) is equivalent to the named color “white”, and rgb(1,0,0) is equivalent to the named color “red”.

 An optional fourth parameter, alpha, specifies the degree of transparency.
 The default alpha value of 1 results in a fully opaque color, that is, no transparency.

-Figure 6 repeats the bar charts from Figure 3, but here specify the colors according to the RGB color space.
+Figure 6 repeats the bar charts from Figure 3 but specifies the colors in the RGB color space.
 For Figure 6(a), the bar chart colors from rgb() are scaled with the maxColorValue parameter set to 255.
 For Figure 6(b), the bar chart colors use the native rgb() parameter values, proportions from 0 to 1.

 color=rgb(0,0,0))